How friends and family can help

 - has been through similar issues

-- Pick a good time when neither of you is busy or distracted.
+- Pick a good time when neither of you are busy or distracted.

 - Choose somewhere quiet where you won't be interrupted

 - Explain how you are feeling and what's worrying you

 - Ask for advice and support.
 Be clear about what they can do to help, like coming with you to the Doctor's, giving you space, or spending more time with you.

 - Be clear about confidentiality.
 If you don't want them to share what you've told them, say so.